You are here

 Patricia Shehan Campbell - 2016 Joy Anthony Douglass ’56 Visiting Master Teacher

-The Crane School of Music at SUNY Potsdam located in Potsdam, NY will be hosting a Symposium on Nadia Boulanger (1887-1979) on Friday, April 22nd through Saturday, April 23rd.
+The Crane School of Music at SUNY Potsdam hosted a Symposium on Nadia Boulanger (1887-1979) on Friday, April 22nd through Saturday, April 23rd.
 A distinguished composer and frequent Crane visitor, Nadia Boulanger's music has remained largely unperformed until now.
-This symposium will feature lectures, classes, concerts, and films all related to the life and works of Nadia Boulanger.
-Additionally, world premiers of 3 piano pieces and 2 SSAA choral works will be given along with a recreation of the musical homage to her sister Lili, with a performance of Lili's Pie Jesu and Nadia's Lux Aeterna.
-Also the complete songs of Nadia will be performed for the first time in North America by the entire voice faculty of Crane.
+This symposium featured lectures, classes, concerts, and films all related to the life and works of Nadia Boulanger.
+Additionally, world premiers of 3 piano pieces and 2 SSAA choral works was given along with a recreation of the musical homage to her sister Lili, with a performance of Lili's Pie Jesu and Nadia's Lux Aeterna.
+Also the complete songs of Nadia were performed for the first time in North America by the entire voice faculty of Crane.

 Through the generosity and artistic vision of Kathryn (Kofoed) '54 and Donald Lougheed, The Lougheed Festival of the Arts resurrects the tradition of a dynamic and comprehensive campus spring festival, to include theatre, dance, vocal and instrumental performances; visual arts exhibitions; creative writing programs; and guest artists and lecturers.